Differential function spectra, the differential Becker-Gottlieb transfer, and applications to differential algebraic K-theory: Differential function spectra

 The bundle $\Lambda$ has a natural flat connection, and by $\ulambda$ we denote the associated locally constant sheaf of parallel sections.
-The Thom class of $V$ is {a} cohomology class where the subscript $c$ indicates cohomology with proper support over $M$ as discussed in Subsection \ref{jun148}, and we have an isomorphism
+The Thom class of $V$ is {a} cohomology class where the subscript $c/M$ indicates cohomology with proper support over $M$ as explained in Example \ref{fjkhefjkwefkjewfewfewfewfwefwef}, and we have an isomorphism

 The Thom class $U(V)$ is uniquely determined by the condition that $\int_{V/M} U(V)=1$, where the integration in cohomology is induced by the map (\ref{jul1602}) {on} form level.

+\begin{rem}{\rm This can be compared to Example \ref{fjeljweljewlfewiofofewufewfewfef}.
+Since the present definition of a Thom class involves the twist $\pi^{*}\underline{\Lambda}$ the Thom class considered here induces a twisted $H\R$-orientation of $V$.
+It provides an orientation in the sense of Example \ref{fjeljweljewlfewiofofewufewfewfef} if the twist is trivialized. }\hB \end{rem}

-The restriction of the Thom class to the zero section is the by definition the Euler class of $V$.
+The restriction of the Thom class to the zero section is, by definition, the Euler class of $V$.

-{\mathbf{so}} {\mathrm{vol}} We need a refinement of the Thom class on the level of differential forms for real vector bundles with metric and metric connection $(V,h^{V},\nabla^{V})$.
-We let $MQ(\nabla^{V})\in \Omega^{\dim(V)}(V,\pi^{*}\Lambda)$ be the Mathai-Quillen form {(see \cite[Ch.
-1.6, (1.37)]{MR1215720} but note the different normalization).} {For the sake of completeness we briefly recall its construction.